crocs-muni/sec-certs/data/reference_annotations/readme.md

         - `target` if he/she decided purely based on the data from security target
         - `report+target` if both artifacts were needed for resolution
         - Note that this label is only internal, not intended to be used for research
+        - The label should be in lowercase letters with underscore, e.g., `evaluation_reused`.
     - Artifacts of the referenced certificate are not examined.
     - The labeling is done by a pair of co-authors, the inter-annotator agreement is measured with Cohen's Kappa